 We all knows it’s true – most of the time, at most conferences, most speakers won’t be very good.
 Public speaking is hard, but the low quality of speakers is strange given how most conferences focus on their agenda of speakers.
 It’s not like they market their event based on free beer or tasty food – they pitch the potential for learning from experts as the primary reason to buy tickets.
-That’s the fundamental premise, and often it’s broken.
+That’s the fundamental premise and often it’s broken.

-- Organizers have 3 tough criteria: 1) find experts on a topic 2) who are good public speakers 3) and who are available and cheap.
+- Organizers have 3 tough criteria: 1) find experts on a topic 2) who are good public speakers 3) and who are available and affordable.
 It’s hard enough to nail 2 of the criteria, but 3 can be impossible – organizing is a tough job.
 That said, organizers are typically rewarded for #1 and #3, and only hear about #2 when the conference is over.
 If attendance is good, concerns on #2 are easy to ignore.

 - Confusion between entertainment and value.
 Some speakers gain reputations for being funny or charismatic, but that’s not the same thing as teaching.
 Even speakers who are known as “good speakers” often fail to provide the value suggested by their talk/workshop descriptions.